 NZR has established an independent complaints management service which is designed for complaints relating to inappropriate or objectional behaviour from anyone involved in Rugby.
 It will allow complainants to contact an independent person who will assist them in resolving their concerns.

-All complaints will go through to independent senior lawyer Steph Dyhrberg who is experienced in dispute resolution.
+All complaints will go through to independent barrister Steph Dyhrberg who is experienced in dispute resolution.

 Your privacy and confidentiality are important and we respect the Privacy Act provisions in this regard.